We left from Mumbai on Thai Airways 318 for Bangkok at 11:35 PM, a little before midnight.

 We took a taxi from the airport to the Manila Cathedral, also known as the Minor Basilica and Metropolitan Cathedral of the Immaculate Conception.
 We hired an electric tuk-tuk from here for a local sightseeing tour of Intramuros.

-We visited Casa Manila next, a restored 1850s house which is now a museum displaying Spanish colonial furniture, art & architecture.
+We visited Casa Manila next, a restored 1850s house which is now a museum displaying Spanish colonial furniture, art, and architecture.
 Instituto Cervantes was nearby.

 We passed by Museo de Intramuros on our way to see the Philippine Presidents’ Murals: artwork featuring large plaques of all former presidents of the Philippines.

-We saw the Puerta Real and the Puerta Real Gardens after that.
+We saw the Puerta Real (The Royal Gate) and the Puerta Real Gardens, which served as the grand southern gateway to Intramuros.

-Revellin del Parian was our next stop, along with the ASEAN Gardens.
+Revellin del Parian was our next stop, an outer fortification located on the eastern side of Intramuros, best known for housing the ASEAN Garden.

-After the tour, we walked across Rizal Park and saw the Bust of President Diosdado P. Macapagal and Statue of the Sentinel of Freedom (Lapu-Lapu).
+After the tour, we walked across Rizal Park and saw the Bust of President Diosdado P. Macapagal, the 9th President of the Philippines, and the Statue of the Sentinel of Freedom (Lapu-Lapu), a massive bronze monument located at the center of Agrifina Circle.

 We visited the National Museum of Natural History.
-The building had a beautiful atrium and many zoological, botanical, and geological specimens on display.
+The building had a beautiful atrium and many zoological, botanical, and geological exhibits on display.

 After spending some time there, we had to head back.
 We took a taxi from the museum gate back to the airport.
 We picked up our bags from storage and dropped them off at the United Airlines check-in counter.
 After clearing security and immigration, we decided to visit the Marhaba Lounge.

 The lounge was not very big, but it had a good selection of food and drinks.
-Overall, a nice place to wait before the next flight.
+Overall, it was a nice place to wait before the next flight.

 Having skipped lunch because we wanted to make the most of our day in Manila, we were hungry.
 We got dinner and relaxed there for a while.